 The amount of compensation ultimately awarded depends on dozens of factors, including the age of the decedent, his or her occupation and income and the circumstances of the death.

 Largey Law Firm has helped many Central Florida families obtain compensation after the wrongful death of a loved one.
 We are ready to hear your story and evaluate your potential claim.
-Please call 352-253-0456 or contact us online to schedule a free initial consultation at our offices in Tavares, Inverness or Claremont.
+Contact us online to schedule a free initial consultation at our offices in Tavares, Inverness or Claremont.